Obukhivka

-Obukhivka (Обухівка; Обуховка) is an urban-type settlement in Dnipro Raion of Dnipropetrovsk Oblast in Ukraine.
+Obukhivka (Обухівка; Обуховка) is a rural settlement in Dnipro Raion, Dnipropetrovsk Oblast, Ukraine.
 Until 2016, the settlement was known as Kirovske.
-It was renamed Obukhivka by Verkhovna Rada according to the law prohibiting names of Communist origin.
+It was renamed by the Verkhovna Rada according to the law prohibiting names of communist origin.
 Obukhivka is a suburb of Dnipro and is located on the left bank of the Dnieper.
 It hosts the administration of Obukhivka settlement hromada, one of the hromadas of Ukraine.
 Population:

 The kindergarten, built in 2018, was nominated in February 2020 by the organizers of the Mies van der Rohe Award for the EU Prize in Contemporary Architecture.

+Until 26 January 2024, Obukhivka was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Obukhivka became a rural settlement.

 Economy

 Transportation

 The closest passenger railway station is in Dnipro.

 Obukhivka is on Highway H31 which connects Dnipro and Reshetylivka.